The iPhone XR continues to struggle, with the latest news seemingly confirming a lack of interest in Apple’s ‘affordable’ new smartphone.

 Best iPhone XR Deals

-If you need a ton of data, then this is the iPhone XR deal for you.
+If you need a ton of data, then this double data deal is the iPhone XR option for you.
 It has no upfront cost to speak of and gives you enough data to stream as much as you like.
 This EE Essentials plan also gets you 3 months of BT Sport and 6 months of Apple Music to sweeten the deal.

 A very similar scenario emerged when Apple released the more wallet-friendly iPhone 5C alongside the 5S way back when.
 As Apple phones are something of a status symbol, the option of buying the so-called ‘cheap’ iPhone perhaps isn’t that attractive a proposition in the eyes of many prospective buyers.